pingswept/me30-website/content/logistics/weekly-emails.md

 **Electronics kit:**

-You'll receive your electronics kit in the first class on 9/8.
+You'll receive your electronics kit in the first class on 9/9.
 Bring it back for EVERY class and lab.
 You'll return it at the end of the semester.

-**Labs:**

-No required labs this first week.
-They will begin on Wednesday, 9/16.

 **Things due in Week 1:**